-In 2004, ASBA Agent Members approved our “Guidelines for Certification” to raise the bar for Agency providers in the U.S. (guidelines are below).
-In October of 2008, the Federation of National Associations of Ship Brokers and Agents (FONASBA) approved their Quality Standard that was modeled after ASBA’s Certification Guidelines.
-Upon completion of their certification, ASBA Agent members are awarded the “ASBA Certification” and the “FONASBA Quality Standard”.
+In 2005, ASBA Agent Members implemented our “Guidelines for Certification” to raise the bar for ship agency providers in the U.S. In October of 2008, the Federation of National Associations of Ship Brokers and Agents (FONASBA) approved their Quality Standard that was modeled after ASBA’s Certification Guidelines.
+Upon completion of their certification, ASBA ship agency company members are awarded the “ASBA Certification” and the “FONASBA Quality Standard”.
 We are also delighted to announce that the major owner associations; BIMCO, INTERTANKO and INTERCARGO have endorsed the FONASBA Quality Standard.

 Proposed agent members have up to six months to submit all components of the Certification following approval: